-Moving is always a stressful experience – especially when it comes to a major life change, such as moving into your college dorm.
-On top of any jitters about leaving home, making new friends, and picking a major, you also have to figure out how in the world to fit your clothes steamer, wardrobe and books into a 17-by-11 foot space.
+Moving is always a stressful experience – especially when it comes to a major life change, such as moving into your college dorm where you’ll start to accumulate debt through the best private student loans.
+Life is now a little different than when you attended private school back home, and on top of any jitters about leaving home, making new friends, and picking a major, you also have to figure out how in the world to fit your clothes steamer, wardrobe and books into a 17-by-11 foot space.
 Given the size of the typical accommodations you will find on campus, it can be a daunting task to pack everything you will need for a semester away from home.

 The help of a professional mover for student moves can ease your mind in the process, planning and execution of moving day.
 However, if you’re doing it all alone, or soliciting help, keep in mind a few extra tips to help minimize your stress on Move-In Day.